 Direct mail not only delivers a tangible communication material but also inculcates a sense of personalization.
 It has been found that bigger envelopes, with personalized brochures, receive a better response rate than the smaller ones.

 And the “offline” strategy of sending a brochure and postcard can easily be brought online, through the use of QR codes.
 QR or Quick Response codes can be printed on the material, which recipients can scan and be taken to the property’s website or social media channels.
+You can even add QR codes into your real estate business card to maximize your exposure.

 The code can be linked with any media, be it video or an image gallery of the property or the location of the property.
 Considering how easy it is to create QR codes online, they have been already deployed extensively in out-of-home advertisements, like on the display boards outside a property, where interested buyers can scan them for information on the real estate agent, image galleries, or virtual tours (more on that later).
 Thus, a combination of printed and digital strategies can be harnessed in a cohesive way, despite the limitations we are put under in the current season.